stuckinsnow/stuckinsnow/README.md

-# Hi 👋, I'm Philip
+# Hello 👋, I'm Philip

 A full stack software engineer at [polymuse.tech](https://polymuse.tech/).
 In my free time, I'm studying a bachelors in Computer Science and planning to continue with a masters at Georgia Tech.